RexxLA/rexx-repository/ARB/standards/work-in-progress/document/built-in_functions.md

 LINEIN/LINEOUT.
 If these are not used, LINEIN/LINEOUT is reflective.
 If they are used, the result is not defined.
 The set of characters which are line-barred is a property of the configuration.

-- The LINES(Stream, 'N’) function will return zero only when a subsequent LINEIN (without positioning) is guaranteed to raise the NOTREADY condition.
+- The LINES(Stream, 'N') function will return zero only when a subsequent LINEIN (without positioning) is guaranteed to raise the NOTREADY condition.

 - When a persistent stream is repositioned and written to with CHAROUT, the previously written data